oltmeal20/Farm-Management/README.md

 This program lets the user test a variety of rates from milk stats, to employee info.
 Real numerical values are incorporated into this program to give the most accurate outcome possible.

 This program works on replit.
-Other IDEs have never been tested with this program
+Other IDEs have never been tested with this program.

 ### Contributions